jrpool/rallytree/README.md

 In mid-January 2021, a Rally bug was discovered that stopped RallyTree’s verdict-acquisition operation from returning correct results.
 Rally wrongly reported that test cases with defects had defect counts of 0.
 RallyTree relies on the correctness of this count.
 This bug caused reports from the verdict-acquisition operation to omit all defects.
 Broadcom confirmed this bug and stated that we would be notified of progress in its correction.
 A temporary code change has been introduced to circumvent this bug.

 # Version notes

+Version 1.6.1 adds options to specify the owner and the project of copies of work items.

 Version 1.6.0 introduces the planification operation.